Skatteetaten/vagrant-hashistack-template/conf/nomad/README.md

 # Nomad

-Put your nomad jobs in this directory and reference it inside terraform module code. (root directory)
+Put your nomad jobs in this directory and reference it inside terraform module code, which is the `main.tf` in the root directory.